 In the two-phased trial, the federal jury first found that Apple did, in fact, infringe the asserted claims of WARF's '752 patent.
 They also found the asserted claims to be valid.
 The issues of infringement and validity took the jury six hours to deliberate in WARF's favor.
 In the second phase of the trial, the jury awarded WARF $234 million dollars in damages.

 In the same litigation, Irell represented WARF in an inter partes review (IPR) proceeding brought by Apple.
 On April 15, 2015, the PTO's Patent Trial and Appeal Board declined to authorize an IPR on any grounds asserted in Apple’s petition, finding that Apple has not demonstrated a likelihood of success on any of the nine challenged claims.

 Irell also represented WARF in earlier litigation against Intel on the same patent, which resulted in a $110-million settlement shortly before trial in 2009.
 In addition, WARF filed another suit against Apple earlier in September 2015 alleging that new Apple products, including the iPhone 6S, also infringe the '752 patent.

 The case is Wisconsin Alumni Research Foundation v.
 Apple Inc., case number 3:14-cv-00062, in the U.S. District Court for the Western District of Wisconsin.

 The WARF trial team includes Morgan Chu, Gary Frischling, Jason Sheasby, Alan Heinrich, Annita Zhong, Christopher Abernethy, Amy Proctor and Tony Rowles.
-The home team includes Richard Birnholz, Rebecca Carson and Gavin Snyder.
+The home team includes Richard Birnholz and Rebecca Carson.